- Message from Co-directors

 Only the person who actually paid for the airline ticket can be reimbursed.
 If you pay for yourself and another team member, only you can be reimbursed for both tickets.
 Please indicate charges clearly on your credit/debit card statement and itinerary.
 This is acceptable, as long as your cumulative expenses are less than the allowable maximum for the number of team members you paid for.

 All flights and cities shown on the itinerary should be directly related to the project.
 Stopovers and flights to locations not related to the project (e.g. your home city, U.S. cities other than New York) should not increase the cost of your ticket.
-If you travel to other locations, or depart from or arrive at locations not related to the project, you must deduct the cost of that flight AND provide comparable ticket cost information to show that your ticket price did not increase compared to a flight departing from/arriving in New York.
+If you travel to other locations, or depart from or arrive at locations not related to the project, you must deduct the cost of that flight AND provide comparable return ticket cost information to show that your ticket price did not increase compared to a return flight departing from/arriving in New York.
+If a team member traveled on a flight without stopovers to unrelated locations and their ticket cost is lower than a comparable ticket you provide, the lower ticket price will be used as a basis for reimbursement.
 Your team should submit expenses at the same time.

-3. At least 10 photos for Public Offering (blog), The Bottom Line, Social Enterprise News, other School publications and donor reporting.
+Any project photos for School publications and donor reporting.
 Photos should be of the team, client or project location and illustrate the subject matter of the project.
 A guide to taking good photos and instructions on where to upload photos are provided on the Projects Wiki.

-4. An electronic copy of the final report, presentation or other deliverables provided to the client.
-Students should contact the Social Enterprise Program if deliverables contain sensitive or confidential information to discuss what information should be submitted.
+An electronic copy of the final report, presentation or other deliverables provided to the client.
+Students should contact the Tamer Center for Social Enterprise if deliverables contain sensitive or confidential information, to discuss what information should be submitted.
 A copy that can be shared with future teams, should be uploaded to the Projects Wiki.

-If you have any questions, please contact Tiffany Pollack in Uris 203 at:
+If you have any questions, please contact the Tamer Center for Social Enterprise in Uris 2M-9 at: socialenterprise (at) (dot) columbia (dot) edu.